Harris Tweed Authority: Litigation

 Since the formation of the Harris Tweed Association in 1909 there have been numerous legal challenges to the definition of genuine Harris Tweed.
-Great importance is placed on Harris Tweed to the fragile economy of the Outer Hebrides and its historic connection to the islands but the success of the industry has meant that competitors often try to imitate Harris Tweed or "pass off" other fabrics, made elsewhere, as genuine.
+Great importance is placed on Harris Tweed to the fragile economy of the Outer Hebrides and its historic connection to the islands.
+However, the success of the industry has meant that competitors often try to imitate Harris Tweed or "pass off" other fabrics, made elsewhere, as genuine.

-Much of these have arisen over issues regarding methodology and origin of Harris Tweed's manufacture and claim to the name Harris Tweed applied to the cloth.
-As such, the Harris Tweed Authority regularly asserts legal action to protect the authenticity of Harris Tweed, curtail counterfeiting and other threats to the industry on behalf of the islanders and local weavers.
+Much of these have arisen over issues regarding the methodology and origin of Harris Tweed's manufacture and claim to the name Harris Tweed applied to the cloth.
+As such, the Harris Tweed Authority regularly asserts legal action to protect the authenticity of Harris Tweed and curtail counterfeiting and other threats to the industry on behalf of the islanders and local weavers.